 4. Use the right tools

 Whether you use the right tools to manage your work is also key to the long-term success of remote work.
-A virtual workplace platform that enables teams to communicate, collaborate and accomplish work within a single, unified workspace is ideal for remote employees.
+A virtual workplace platform that enables teams to communicate, collaborate and accomplish work within a single, unified workspace is ideal for remote employees or virtual assistants.
 You can use tools to track your team’s productivity.

 Remote cultures are mostly agile.
 However, it is also possible to create a more positive work culture among remote workers by using a unified platform, like a digital workplace.